-Our second lead product candidate developed using our PIONEER platform, EVX-02, is a novel, DNA-based cancer immunotherapy designed to induce a therapeutic immune response in the adjuvant setting in patients with resected melanoma.
+Our second lead product candidate developed using our PIONEER platform, EVX-02, is a novel, DNAbased cancer immunotherapy designed to induce a therapeutic immune response in the adjuvant setting in patients with resected melanoma.
 Based on a strong EVX-02 pre-clinical data package, demonstrating significant, dose-dependent antitumor effect and high levels of neoepitope-reactive CD8+ and CD4+ T cells, we initiated a Phase 1/2a trial in July 2020.
 EVX-02 is administered in combination with PD-1 CPI.
 As of the date of this prospectus, five patients have been recruited in the trial.
 The first patient was treated with EVX-02 on November 17, 2020.
 We anticipate data from our Phase 1/2a trial in the first half of 2021.

 Our third product candidate developed using our PIONEER platform, EVX-03, is a novel, DNA-based cancer immunotherapy with an antigen presenting cell, or APC, targeting, proprietary unit intended for the treatment of multiple cancers.
-EVX-03 is in late pre-clinical development and has shown highly encouraging data in preclinical studies, demonstrating high levels of neoepitope-reactive T cells.
+EVX-03 is in late pre-clinical development.
+Data from ongoing pre-clinical studies has shown high levels of neoepitope-reactive T cells.
 We intend to submit a regulatory filing in second half of 2021.

-For each cancer immunotherapy derived from our PIONEER platform, we have selected the optimal delivery modality to maximize its potential efficacy.
-We are screening and testing a variety of different modalities including but not limited to peptides, DNA and mRNA for their ability to elicit a strong antitumor and T-cell response.
-Data readouts from our standardized pre-clinical models allow us to select those modalities which we believe will exert the strongest antitumor effect in patients.
+For each cancer immunotherapy derived from our PIONEER platform, we have selected the optimal delivery modality to maximize its potential antitumor effect.
+We are screening and testing a variety of modalities including but not limited to peptides, DNA and mRNA for their ability to elicit an active antitumor effect and T-cell response.
+Data readouts from our standardized pre-clinical models allow us to select those modalities which we believe will exert the most active antitumor effect in patients.
 In addition, we also screen and ultimately select different modalities for their speed and cost of manufacturing ensuring they allow for rapid development and large-scale production of our cancer immunotherapies.
 We believe utilizing this strategy, will provide an advantage as our success with patient-specific cancer immunotherapies does not depend on one single modality.

-Additionally, using our EDEN platform, we are developing EVX-B1, a prophylactic multi-component subunit vaccine initially in development for the prevention of S. aureus induced skin and soft tissue infections, or SSTI, in patients undergoing elective abdominal hernia surgery.
-EVX-B1 consists of four novel antigen constructs in combination with our proprietary chimeric toxin, formulated with a potent adjuvant system.
-We believe that the predictive power of EDEN and our unique approach to vaccine design will lead to a more effective and highly protective vaccine.
-EVX-B1 is in late pre-clinical development and we intend to submit a regulatory filing in the second half of 2022.
+Additionally, using our EDEN platform, we are developing EVX-B1, a prophylactic multi-component subunit vaccine initially in development for the prevention of S. aureus induced SSTI in patients undergoing elective abdominal hernia surgery.
+EVX-B1 includes six proprietary and highly protective antigens identified by EDEN in combination with our proprietary chimeric toxin, formulated with a potent adjuvant system.
+We believe that the predictive power of EDEN and our unique approach to vaccine design may lead to a more effective and highly protective vaccine.
+EVX-B1 is in late pre-clinical development and we intend to submit an IND with the FDA in the second half of 2022.